perrywh/themis/README.md

 ### Support or Contact

-If you want to to learn more about Themis project, 'open an issue' and ask your question related to the project.
+If you want to to learn more about Themis project, `open an issue` and ask your question(s) related to the project.